 |Weeks 12 to 22||One backup per month|

-- Recovery Point Objective (RPO)—is 1 hour for the first 24 hours; after the initial period, the RPO is 6 hours (maximum time to last backup).
+- Recovery Point Objective (RPO)—is 1 hour for the first 24 hours; after which, the RPO is 6 hours (maximum time to last backup).

-- Recover Time Objective (RTO)—depends on the size of the storage.
+- Recovery Time Objective (RTO)—depends on the size of the storage.
 Large EBS volumes take more time to restore.

 Production technology stack

 The Production environment has three virtual machines (VMs) behind an Elastic Load Balancer managed by an HAProxy per VM.
 Each VM includes the following technologies:

 - Fastly CDN—HTTP caching and CDN

 - NGINX—web server using PHP-FPM, one instance with multiple workers